mannax2012/Starforge/README.md

-## This Repo is now archived and no longer updated.
 Full Credit to SWGEmu and MtG Communities for current content and build.

 [Full Guide and info for installing the server.](https://github.com/ModTheGalaxy/mtgserver/wiki)